ods94065/challenge-six/README.md

 web designers can work with them, and so that there is a clearer demarcation between business logic and presentation.

-The main disadvantage of using `yaclml` in this example goes, is that it does not lend itelf very easily to functional programming.
+The main disadvantage of using `yaclml` in this example is that it does not lend itelf very easily to functional programming.
 Note the prevalence of `dolist` iteration in the code instead of functional constructs like `mapcar` or `reduce`.
 This is because we are not building up a structure to transform or map over &ndash; we are simply